brilliantlabsAR/docs/frame/building-apps.md

 Once you're using BTLE to communicate with the Frame, what can you actually tell it to do?
 That's where Lua comes in.
 Lua is a tiny and extensible scripting language that's designed to be power efficient and quick to learn.
 Frame features a complete Lua virtual machine.
 You can execute Lua scripts on the device, or use the Lua REPL over the BTLE interface to interact with the device.

-Be sure to check out the [full Lua API reference](/frame/building-apps-lua-api) for more on what you can do with Lua on Frame.
+Be sure to check out the [full Lua API reference](/frame/building-apps-lua) for more on what you can do with Lua on Frame.

-While the main way you'll use Lua on Frame is via host apps that send it over Bluetooth, it can be helpful while learning to directly write and execute Lua code on Frame using the [AR Studio extension for VSCode](/frame/building-apps-lua-api#ar-studio).
+While the main way you'll use Lua on Frame is via host apps that send it over Bluetooth, it can be helpful while learning to directly write and execute Lua code on Frame using the [AR Studio extension for VSCode](/frame/building-apps-lua#ar-studio).

-### Use One of Our Platform SDKs from Your Own Mobile or Computer App **(recommended)**
+## Use One of Our Platform SDKs from Your Own Mobile or Computer App **(recommended)**

-{ .info }
+{: .note }
 This is the recommended option for quickly and reliably building Frame apps.
 However the platform SDKs are a work in progress and not all platforms and use cases are supported yet.
 At the moment python is the first platform to launch in preview.

 We've wrapped the low-level bluetooth and Lua APIs into a set of platform SDKs for a number of popular development platforms.
 This allows you to build your own mobile or computer app for Frame, without having to write all the low-level boilerplate to make it work.

 For example, instead of having to write code to find and connect to Frame over Bluetooth, send it Lua code, and then handle the response, you can use the SDK to do that for you.

-It's still useful to [learn the Lua API](/frame/building-apps-lua-api), as you will occasionally need to use it directly.
+It's still useful to [learn the Lua API](/frame/building-apps-lua), as you will occasionally need to use it directly.
 For example, the `main.lua` script which runs at wakeup, or when you are doing something that isn't wrapped by the SDK.

 Check out [the SDK documentation here](/frame/building-apps-sdk) to see how to use the SDK to build your own app.

-### Create Tools for the Noa AI Agent to Call *(coming soon)*
+## Create Tools for the Noa AI Agent to Call *(coming soon)*

-{ .info }
+{: .note }
 This is something we're working on but which won't be available for a while.
 If you're interested in this option, let us know and we'll keep you posted.

 In the future, an even simpler way to integrate with Frame will be to write REST API's that the Noa AI agent can call.
 This is entirely web-based, so you don't even need Frame hardware to get started.